rei/rei-cedar-docs/docs/release-notes/deprecated/README.md

 ### CdrAccordion
 - The `label` prop for CdrAccordion has been replaced with the `label` slot.

+### CdrRow and CdrCol

+The flexbox based CdrRow and CdrCol have been replaced with the CSS grid based [CdrGrid](../../components/grid).
+See [the release notes](../release-notes/winter-2021/#cdrgrid-component) for more information.

 ### CdrText Modifiers
 | Deprecated modifier name | Equivalent modifier names and breakpoints  |